john-s-m/mycache/README.md

 download and go to mycache directory to compile

-The program can run either by reading read and write actions from files or creating random read and write actions to the cache.
+The program can run either by reading from a file read and write actions (to the cache) or allowing the program to create random read and write actions to the cache.

 I recommend random actions.
-If you choose random actions, then you can set an arbitrary number of threads and read/write events/actions for each thread.
+If you choose random actions, then you can set an arbitrary number of threads and read/write actions for each thread.

 If you use files, you will need a file for every thread titled datafile<thread number>.dat with thread number starting at 0 For example datafile0.dat through datafile9 are included, more threads will require more files